 It feels obvious but is it the most effective strategy?
 Should we divert our limited, hard-pressed, exhausted health care staff to jabbing the well?
 Should we eke out our limited supplies of precious vaccine to give more people a first dose by delaying the second dose for others?

 The short answer is – “Not on their own“.

 The maths is simple enough.

 Over the last three weeks we have, through Herculean effort, managed to administer 1 million first doses of the Pfizer vaccine.
-That sounds like a big number but when put into the context of a UK population of 65 million it represents less than 1% and offers only partial protection.
+That sounds like a big number but when put into the context of a UK population of 65 million it represents less than 2% and offers only partial protection.
 The trial evidence confirmed that two doses of the Pfizer vaccine given at a three week interval would confer about 90% protection.
-That is the basis of the licence and the consent.
+That is the basis of the licence and the patient consent.

 So, even if we delay second doses and double the rate of first dose delivery we can only hope to partially protect about 2-3% of the population by the end of January 2021.
 That is orders of magnitude too slow.

 And the vaccines are not a treatment.
 The vaccine cannot mitigate the fact that a large number of people are already infected and will have to run the course of their illness.
-Most will recover, but thousands will not.
+Most will recover, but many will not.

 So, how do we get our heads around all these interacting influences?
-How do we predict how the Game is likely to play out over the next few weeks?
+How do we predict how the Coronavirus Game is likely to play out over the next few weeks?
 How do we decide what to do for the best?

 We need to seek the assistance of some hardware, software and some knowledge of how to configure them to illuminate the terrain ahead.

 Here is what the updated SEIR model suggests will happen if we continue with the current restrictions and the current vaccination rate.
 I’ve updated it with the latest data and added a Vaccination component.